-We want you to ride safely and of course have fun.
-To do this and be COVID Safe we have had to implement some changes to how we run and participate in events.
+We want you to ride safely and, of course, have fun.
+To do this whilst being COVID Safe we have had to implement some changes to how we run and participate in Pony Club events.

 Below you will find information on how to keep yourself safe at events and help to prevent the spread of COVID-19.

-By following these measures, we will all be able to get back to normal rallies quicker.
+By following these measures, we will all be able to continue to ride together and keep safe.

-Health screening measures will be implemented at the gate entrance and will include a temperature check and verbally asking if the attendees meet entry requirements prior to allowing entry to any facilities.
+Health screening measures will be implemented at the gate entrance and will include a temperature check and all attendees must complete the registration form upon arrival and departure (electronic, accessed via QR code on your phone).

-- Does not have COVID-19 or has been in direct contact with a known case of COVID-19 in the previous 14 days.
+- Not have COVID-19 or has been in direct contact with a known case of COVID-19 in the previous 14 days.

-- Has not travelled internationally in the previous 14 days.
+- Have not travelled internationally in the previous 14 days

-- Temperature is less than 37.5 degrees Celsius.
+- Temperature must be less than 37.5 degrees Celsius

 Transportation & Arrival